 Each of the millions of emigrantions from Europe is its own dramatic story; these are stories of sadness and joy, of loss and discovery... of all that was left behind, and all that awaited, startled, and trans-formed.
 Each emigrant's new life in USA, Latin America, Australia, etc., from the day of his/her arrival, altered each of them forever.
 For the languages, cultures, customs, and materials of their new homes differed greatly from that they had known in the "Old Country."

-This page contains part of the story of one 2nd generation Russia to NYC (New York City) immigrant Annie Cohen, a tale told by her nephew who learned of her existence and much more, 30 years after her death.
+This page contains part of the story of one 2nd generation Russia to NYC (New York City) immigrant Annie Cohen, a tale told by her nephew who learned of her existence 30 years after her death.
 Annie's existence had been kept secret by her parents and sister for 71 years, since the date she was sent away and hidden.
 During that 71 years, Annie, those that hid her, and those who cared for her, all died.
-So this is a story of discovery, and it begins in 1995.
+So this is a story of discovery, beginning in 1995.
 [The book is entitled Annie's Ghosts, by Steve Luxenberg (2009 Hyperion Press, Nonfiction, incl. footnote pgs 365-387)]

 Pg.
 15- [an unnamed overseer at the Michigan Department of Community Health]: "I get dozens of calls a month from people just like you... family members who have just discovered that they have a relative they never knew about...
 State law doesn't let me tell them anything... " Mr. Luxenberg, the author: "But she's been dead thirty years...
 I'm her next of kin."
 Overseer: "That doesn't matter.
 You'll need a court order."
 Mr. Luxenberg is persistent through 400 pages though, successfully "pursuing the secret that would ultimately lead me back to the beginning of the 20th century, through Ellis Island to the crowded streets of Detroit's... immigrant communities, through the spectacular boom of the auto industry's early years and the crushing bust of the Depression, through the wartime revival that transformd the city into the nation's Arsenal of Democracy, through the Holocaust that brought a relative to Detroit and into my mother's secret, through the postwar exodus that robbed the city's old neighborhoods of both population and prosperity."